SimonCigoj/gident-webpage/README.md

 # gident-webpage
-the wepage for the gident company
+the webpage for the gident company